What a Ragdoll is – and isn’t

 I have this funny scratch-shaped rash after breaking up a fight between two of my queens - let’s hope it’s not contagious.

-· The Stud fee is “pick of the litter” or the price of the first kitten sold (and if sold as a breeder, well, that’s your stud fee).
+· The Stud fee: the price of the first kitten sold (and if sold as a breeder, well, that’s your stud fee).

-· Vet bills have increased 25% over the past 4 years, and my babies have at least one, and often two, well-baby checks before being placed – plus vaccines.
+· Then there are vet bills (which have increased 25% over the past 4 years) for well-baby checks and vaccines.
 And food.
 And kitty litter.
 Never forget food or litter in your expenses.

-I consider myself extraordinarily lucky if nothing goes wrong and I can break even across a year.
-The only people I know who make money at this are back yard breeders who cut corners and sell unhealthy kittens.
-My kittens are healthy.
+We are extraordinarily lucky if absolutely nothing goes wrong – then we break even across a year.
+The only people we know who make money at this are back yard breeders who cut corners and sell unhealthy kittens.
+Our kittens are healthy.
 Next question?